BestTimesToVisit.com Logo

 attraction

 Explore the opulent Golestan Palace, a UNESCO World Heritage site, and wander through its stunning courtyards and museums.
-Don't miss the breathtaking Mirror Hall; its intricate details are mesmerizing.
+Don't miss the breathtaking Mirror Hall; its intricate mosaics shimmer in the sunlight.
 Best visited in the cooler months (spring or autumn) to avoid the intense summer heat.

 Best time: Apr-May, Sep-Oct